 And obviously, the owner of the coolest yoga studio in the known universe (riiiiggghhht!?) is gonna tell you yoga’s the key to the mysteries of the world.
 But maybe we can lay off the pressure a bit?

-If it feels the right time to start a new movement practice, or if you feel a bit stagnant and need to sweat it out, a yoga practice can be one HELL of a good quarantine fix; you don’t need much equipment, it doesn’t cost much, everyone can do it at any level…
+If it feels the right time to start a new movement practice, or if you feel a bit stagnant and need to sweat it out, an online yoga practice can be one HELL of a good quarantine fix; you don’t need much equipment, it doesn’t cost much, everyone can do it at any level…

 If you’re not, though?
 Mate, drop the pressure.
 It *reallllly* doesn’t matter.